kkutt/neuraldata-coursera/README.md

 # neuraldata-coursera
-Exploring Neural Data course on Coursera
+[Exploring Neural Data](https://www.class-central.com/mooc/2063/coursera-exploring-neural-data) course on Coursera (solutions for session that started in October 2014)